rickwest/laravel-wordpress-api/README.md

 ]);

-// Using this package 👌
+// Using the package 👌
 Wordpress::posts()
     ->search('potatoes')
     ->embed()